Why should I give money to Marble Collegiate Church?

-You should talk with your lawyer about what language is best for you.
+You should talk to your lawyer about what language is best for you.
 This PDF shows some of the options.

 What is the Easter Offering?

 Each year friends and members of Marble give generously to the Marble Easter Offering.
 100% of your contributions go to non-profits that are making a difference in the world.
-In 2016, more than 50 non-profits received grants.
+More than 50 non-profits received grants each year.

 What difference does the Easter Offering make?